paulogermano2025/CE302/README.md

 # CE302
-Documentos para a disciplina CE302
+Compartilhamento do material para a disciplina CE302.